-I hypothesized that restoration would have stronger effects in headwaters relative to mainstems.
-As there were no significant effects of restoration on any of the community metrics between headwaters and mainstems, this hypothesis could be invalid or, at a minimum, revised and re-tested in restoration experiments.
-I was unable to directly test this hypothesis because I was re-analyzing data from a previous study and the experimental design precluded any test to isolate the effects; however, the hypothesis was intended to guide criteria for site selection and reduce variation in restoration treatments among sites and not to necessarily or strictly compare the effects in-channel manipulations and riparian reforestation treatments on biodiversity in restored streams.
-Despite these limitations, there is some evidence of a large effect of the revised sites on temporal variation in community composition, with this effect dependent on network position.
-The re-analysis was lacking sufficient statistical power to combine statistical significance with ecological relevance; further evaluation of this interactive effect of restoration and network position on temporal variability could be an efficacious avenue for bridging metacommunity ecology and restoration efforts in rivers and streams and increasing positive biodiversity outcomes.
+I hypothesized that channel manipulations would have stronger effects in headwaters relative to mainstems.
+As there were no significant effects of channel manipulations on any of the community metrics between headwaters and mainstems, this hypothesis could be invalid or, at a minimum, revised and re-tested in channel manipulations experiments.
+I was unable to directly test this hypothesis because I was re-analyzing data from a previous study and the experimental design precluded any test to isolate the effects; however, the hypothesis was intended to guide criteria for site selection and reduce variation in restoration treatments among sites and not to necessarily or strictly compare the effects channel manipulations and riparian reforestation treatments on biodiversity in restored streams.
+Despite these limitations, there is some evidence of a large effect in the revised sites on temporal variation in community composition, with this effect dependent on network position.
+The re-analysis was lacking sufficient statistical power to combine statistical significance with ecological relevance, potentially due to inconsistencies in applied restoration treatments.
+Only the mainstem stream group received all channel manipulation and riparian reforestation treatments, while the riparian reforestation treatment was applied to half headwater stream group (2/4 streams; Table 1).
+As headwater streams are strongly linked to allochthonous inputs and leaf litter subsidies from the riparian forest for community structure (Wallace et al. 1997, CITATION), the lack of riparian reforestation to all streams in the headwater group could have reduced any observable recovery of biodiversity.
+More consistent application of all restoration treatments across both headwater and mainstem streams could provide the conditions for more effective restoration and recovery of stream ecosystems, measured by local diversity, spatial dissimilarity, and temporal variation.
+Based on the evidence from this re-analysis, further evaluation of this interactive effect of restoration and network position on temporal variability could be an efficacious avenue for bridging metacommunity ecology and restoration efforts in rivers and streams and increasing positive biodiversity outcomes.

 Regarding evidence for stream-channel manipulations and other treatments for effective restoration, previous research suggests local habitat manipulations are ineffective for structuring communities and increasing biodiversity (Palmer et al. 2010).
 An emerging hypothesis is that local factors, such as habitat complexity and water quality, are overwhelmed by regional factors, such as dispersal and position within the larger network (Heino 2013, Tonkin et al. 2014).
-Given restoration did not have a statistically-significant effect on any diversity measure of communities in either headwaters or mainstems and that the majority of effect sizes of restoration were small-to-medium (Table 3), this could suggest either restoration was either wholly inadequate for both headwaters and mainstems or that the larger network and regional species pool were already degraded (Sundermann et al. 2011), overwhelming any mitigating effects of restoration.
+Given channel manipulations did not have a statistically-significant effect on any diversity measure of communities in either headwaters or mainstems and that the majority of effect sizes were small-to-medium (Table 3), this could suggest either channel manipulations were either wholly inadequate for both headwaters and mainstems or that the larger network and regional species pool were already degraded (Sundermann et al. 2011), overwhelming any mitigating effects of channel manipulations.

 Restoration Ecology & Experimental Design